zano7/pdsnd_github/README.md

 pdsnd_github

 ### Description
-My project aims to share my bikeshare python project on Github
+Share my bikeshare python project on Github

 ### Files used
 I used mainly python and csv files